hphelion/documentation/compute.network-guide.md

 __Use as is or customize__

-You can use the default network to deploy HP Helion Cloud compute virtual servers, or modify the network configuration through the OpenStack Networking API.
+You can use the default network to deploy HP Helion Public Cloud compute virtual servers, or modify the network configuration through the OpenStack Networking API.
 Use the command line or the HP Helion Public Cloud management console's (MC) easy-to-use interface to customize.

-HP Helion Cloud Networking expands networking capabilities, allowing you to perform many tasks, including:
+HP Helion Public Cloud Networking expands networking capabilities, allowing you to perform many tasks, including:

 * Defining and configuring virtual networks
 * Specifying IP subnets for those networks